University Medical Center Groningen

 What do we offer

-(please do not use e-mail adresses for applications)
+- Dr. Etienne Gaudrain, e-mail: firstname.lastname@example.org (please do not use for applications)

-Please use the digital application form at the foot of the vacancy on our website: www.werken.umcg.nl or http://bit.ly/2TdsndC
+Please use the the digital application form on our website www.werken.umcg.nl Link to the vacancy: http://bit.ly/2JcZlLo

 Within half an hour after sending the digital application form you will receive an email- confirmation with further information.